 The gentleman who signed the purchase agreement knew it, and Kiewit's attorney, who negotiated the contract, but didn't show up to the signing, knew it.

-Brad and I never knew that until after we were terminated from InEight.
+I never knew that until after we were terminated from InEight.

 I wonder what would have happened if we pulled out of the sale once the press release announcing the sale was released hours before the signing.